Shirley, New Zealand: Education

 Shirley Boys' High School opened in September 1957.
 The site suffered from the 2011 Christchurch earthquakes, and the school moved to North New Brighton in 2019.

-Marian College is a Catholic girls' secondary school which was in Shirley but moved to share space with Catholic Cathedral College in the central city after 2011 earthquake damage, and will move to a new site in Northcote in 2023.
+Marian College is a Catholic girls' secondary school which was in Shirley but moved to share space with Catholic Cathedral College in the central city after 2011 earthquake damage, and moved to a new site in Northcote in 2023.

 Quinns Road School opened on 6 July 1955 and was renamed to Hammersley Park School in 1983.
 It was closed in 2012 after suffering earthquake damage, since its roll had fallen from more than 200 in the early 1990s to 49.